Diamond Sunrise

 • Suspend any article of this constitution

-• Exempt any person, including themselves, from the Five Principles
+• Exempt any person, including themselves, from the Five Principles or the Inviolable Behavioral Standards

 Section 6: Title Accumulation and Identity